rudreshveerappaji/FortiGate-troubleshooting-scripts/README.md

 python3 fg_cli_collect.py --host 1.2.3.4 --username admin-read --commands cli-commands.txt --output output-file.txt
 ```
 You’ll be prompted for the password if not passed with --password.

+4. Outputs
+The CLI command outputs will be collected and stored in the file "output-file.txt".
+If there is an existing file with the same name, it will be overwritten with the new outputs.

 Optional:
 use "verbose" argument for debugging